-Indecipherable favicons, unresponsive websites, low-res images—these are the types of things that seriously degrade your brand experience.
-A good visual identity isn’t just robust; it’s flexible.
+A good brand identity isn’t just robust; it features intuitive design.
+Indecipherable favicons, unresponsive websites, low-res images—these are the types of things that can make people turn away (and degrade your brand experience).

-Whether you’re designing your logo or your website, consider various use cases and user experiences.
+The Fix: Whether you’re designing your logo or your website, consider various use cases and user experiences.
 Will your logo render well as a small social profile pic?
-Is that new interactive mobile-responsive?
+Is that new interactive infographic mobile-responsive?
 These are the crucial questions to ask.

-For example, your typeface should work well with your logo (e.g., character shape and personality).
+The Fix: Start with your logo, then flesh out each element from there.
+Your typeface should work well with your logo (e.g., character shape and personality).
 Similarly, your colors should work well with your typeface (e.g., not too light to read).
-Start with your logo, then flesh out each element from there.

 No, we’re not talking about image styles.
 We’re talking about the people and/or characters you’re depicting, whether it’s in photographs or illustrations.
-It’s easy to fall into a rut, creating the same things over and over simply because it’s convenient.
+It’s easy to fall into a rut, creating the same things over and over simply out of habit.
 But representation is important.
-Be mindful of gender and diversity in the images you choose.
+Think about what the imagery you use says about your brand, your values, etc.

-This is one of the most common rookie mistakes (and a tell tale sign that you let an intern design your visual identity).
+This is one of the most common rookie mistakes (and a tell tale sign that you let an intern design your brand identity).
 Luckily, it’s easily remedied.
-Simplify it with: